 One of the hottest solutions for raising capital is crowdfunding.
 It’s exciting and incredibly public.
-Create a quick profile, record a video pitch and pray your friends and family spread it around the globe.
+You can create a profile quickly, record a video pitch, spread the word to your friends and family, and hope they help it spread it around the globe.

 To be successful, you’ll need to: